ASSIGN Score – prioritising prevention of cardiovascular disease

 Scottish Index of Multiple Deprivation (SIMD)

 SIMD is the Scottish Index of Multiple Deprivation.
-It is calculated for residential areas, such as postcodes, and ranges from 0.54 to 87.6 (2004 version).
-By population fifths from 1 (least deprived) to 5 (most deprived) the categories are:
+It is calculated for residential areas such as postcodes, and ranges from 0.94 to 89.89.
+(2012 version).
+By population fifths ranging from Least Deprived (Fifth fifth) to Most Deprived (First fifth) - the opposite method of numbering to that used in the 2004 and 2006 versions results, are as follows:

 The SIMD distribution therefore has a long tail and shows a positive skew.
-The mean value is approximately 28 and the median 20.
+The mean value is 20.68 by postcode and the median (middle) is 15.89.

-The SIMD was revised in 2006 and again in 2008 (for publication autumn 2009).
-Although there have been some changes to the score both in its derivation and in relative movements up and down in the scores of different localities, the range and mean values are very similar and there is a very high correlation between postcode SIMD scores for 2004 and 2006 and now 2008.
+The SIMD score which was first used in developing ASSIGN was SIMD 2004, subsequently updated for this website to SIMD 2006.
+Version 1.4 of ASSIGN (website only) of April 2013 and Version 1.5 (website and offline versions) of October 2013 use SIMD 2012.
+Although there have been some changes to the score both in its derivation, and relative movements up and down, the range and mean values of SIMD 2012 are almost the same as those for SIMD 2004.
 Indeed the SIMD score correlates very highly with other older deprivation scores such as the Carstairs score.
 See Scottish Index of Multiple Deprivation (SIMD) for further information on SIMD.

-In deriving the ASSIGN score, survey data from 10-20 years ago were used with follow-up data collected since then, and this was then related to SIMD, a recently derived deprivation score.
+In deriving the ASSIGN score, survey data from 1984-1995 were used with 20 years follow-up data collected since then.
+This was then related to SIMD, a recently derived deprivation score.
 SIMD was found to be very powerful in identifying that element of risk which is related to social status and not explained by conventional risk factors.

 Postcodes in Scotland

 The postcode is equivalent to the North American Zipcode.
 It defines a small population by place of residence.
 There are approximately a quarter of a million full postcodes in Scotland, population five million people, so on average they cover only 20 people.
 Each postcode can be matched with a SIMD (see above) score based on census and other social information from different agencies.
 Place of residence is a powerful descriptor of social status, an association long recognised and increasingly used by commerce as well as government agencies.
-Extreme SIMD scores are found in cities where there are extremes of wealth and social stratification, so localities are very diverse across the city but homogeneous within each locality.
-They are less discriminatory in thinly populated rural area where close neighbours may vary considerably in wealth, occupation and education.
+Extreme SIMD scores are found in cities where there are extremes of wealth and therefore social stratification, so localities will differ in wealth across the city but, within each small area, the inhabitants will be similar.
+In rural areas, extremes of wealth are often found within one postcode so postcodes are less discriminatory

 Estimate the risk